apache/stanbol/indexing/dbpedia/README.md

 ## The used Default configuration:

-This describes the default configuration as initialised during the first start of the indexing tool.
+This describes the default configuration as initialized during the first start of the indexing tool.

 The default configuration stores creates an index with the following features: